HardlyDifficult/Tutorials/Chapter2.md

 using UnityEngine;
 using System;

-/// <summary>
-/// Controls the entity's ability to move left and right.
-///
-/// Another component drives walk w/ desiredWalkDirection.
-/// </summary>
 [RequireComponent(typeof(Rigidbody2D))]
 public class WalkMovement : MonoBehaviour
 {
-  /// <summary>
-  /// Set by another component to inform this component
-  /// it should walk.
-Positive to walk right, negative to
-  /// walk left.
-  /// </summary>
   [NonSerialized]
   public float desiredWalkDirection;

-  /// <summary>
-  /// A multiple to increase/decrease how quickly
-  /// the object walks.
-  /// </summary>
   [SerializeField]
   float walkSpeed = 100;

-  /// <summary>
-  /// Used to control movement.
-  /// </summary>
   Rigidbody2D myBody;

-  /// <summary>
-  /// A Unity event, called once before this GameObject
-  /// is spawned in the world.
-  /// </summary>
   protected void Awake()
   {
     myBody = GetComponent<Rigidbody2D>();
-    Debug.Assert(myBody != null);
   }

-  /// <summary>
-  /// A Unity event, called every x ms of game time.
-  ///
-  /// Adds velocity to the rigidbody to move it
-  /// horizontally.
-  /// </summary>
-  /// <remarks>
-  /// With this approach, forces may not be used to
-  /// impact the X on this entity.
-E.g. if we wanted a
-  /// fan which slowly pushed characters to the left, the
-  /// force added would be lost here.
-This matches the
-  /// Unity example character asset as enabling forces on
-  /// both dimentions cause movement to feel strange or
-  /// leads to other experience problems which quickly
-  /// complicate the code.
-  /// </remarks>
   protected void FixedUpdate()
   {
-    // Calculate the desired horizontal movement given
-    // the input desiredWalkDirection.
     float desiredXVelocity
       = desiredWalkDirection
         * walkSpeed
         * Time.fixedDeltaTime;

-    // Any y velocity is preserved, this allows gravity
-    // to continue working.
     myBody.velocity = new Vector2(
       desiredXVelocity,
       myBody.velocity.y);